HeardLibrary/digital-scholarship/script/r/navigate.md

 There are other options that can be used to change the width of the bars, whether the bars are outlined in black, etc. You can experiment with it and Google to find out more about how to embellish the plot.

-You can also set the values of the axis labels to be something other than the defaults taken from the column headers by adding a labs() function to the command, as in this example:
+You can also set the values of the axis labels to be something other than the defaults taken from the column headers by adding a `labs()` function to the command, as in this example:

 ```
 ggplot(data=heightsDframe, aes(x=grouping, y=height, fill=grouping))+ stat_summary(fun.y = mean, geom = "bar") + stat_summary(fun.data = mean_cl_normal, geom = "errorbar", width = 0.3) + labs(x = "gender", y = "height (cm)")
 ```

-You can use the Export function to copy or save the plot.
+You can use the Export function (found immediately above the plot) to copy or save the plot.
 If you chose the Save Plot as Image option, you can save the plot in a variety of image formats and also mess with the plot resolution.

 ## Scripting the plot